Skip to main content

 Install required packages:

-Set environment variables: Be sure to configure your AWS credentials using environment variables, IAM roles, or the AWS CLI.
+Set environment variables.
+Configure your AWS credentials using environment variables, IAM roles, or the AWS CLI.

 Initialize Mem0 Integration